John Tarleton (Royal Navy officer): Naval career

-Born the son of Thomas Tarleton of Bolesworth Castle and grandnephew of Sir Banastre Tarleton, Tarleton joined the Royal Navy in 1824.
+John Walter Tarleton was the son of Thomas Tarleton of Bolesworth Castle and grandnephew of Sir Banastre Tarleton.
+He joined the Royal Navy in 1824.
 He played a key role in resolving a crisis in Burma in 1851 when the master of a British ship was illegally detained in Rangoon.

 He was given command of the fifth-rate HMS Fox in 1852, of the frigate HMS Eurydice in 1855 and of the frigate HMS Euryalus in 1858: he led the latter ship as an element of the Channel Squadron and then of the Mediterranean Squadron.
 At this time Prince Alfred served as a cadet under him.
 Tarleton served as Junior Naval Lord from 1871 and then as Second Naval Lord from 1872 to 1874.
-He was promoted to Vice Admiral in 1875 and retired in 1879.
+He was promoted to Vice Admiral in 1875 and retired in 1876.

-He died at his home in Warwick Square in London.
+He died on 25 September 1880 at his home in Warwick Square in London aged 69.

 Family

 In 1861 he married Finetta Esther Dinsdale; they went on to have one son and two daughters.